 Plus, you can use it to promote any work you have.
 Books, articles, seminars or whatever else you can offer to your readers.
 Tips, mini-stories, novellas, anything.

 A small tip on this: It would be great to have at least one main story that is going to be a long one.
-Your readers will be coming, again and again, to read the next chapters and they’ll learn about any other work in progress you have.
+Your readers will be coming, again and again, to read the next chapters and they’ll find out about any other work in progress you have.
 Update this one regularly and make it one of your best stories.
 Check some tips on writing a good story if you’d like to.

 9. Practise, Practise And… Practise Again